A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Introduction

+\item Learning from an expert to create an agent with the expert's preferences.
+An early and well-known application that brought significant attention to \irl{} is helicopter flight control~\cite{Abbeel2007}, illustrated in Fig.~\ref{HelicopterManeuver}.
+In this application, an expert helicopter operator's sophisticated preferences over 24 features were learned from recorded behavior data using \irl{}.
+This reward function was then used to teach a physical remotely-controlled helicopter advanced maneuvers using \rl{}.
+Another application that brought \irl{} closer to Russell's~\cite{Russell1998} motivation of modeling animal behavior is that of socially adaptive navigation to avoid colliding into humans by learning from human-walk trajectories \cite{Kretzschmar_interactingpedestrians,Kim2016_adaptivenavigation}.
+Other important examples include boat sailing~\cite{Neu2007}, and learning driving styles~\cite{Kuderer15:Learning}.

-\item Autonomous vehicle control by learning from an expert to create an agent with the expert's preferences.
-Examples of such application include helicopter flight control~\cite{Abbeel2007} illustrated in Figure~\ref{HelicopterManeuver}, boat sailing~\cite{Neu2007}, socially adaptive navigation that avoids colliding into humans by learning from human walking trajectories \cite{Kretzschmar_interactingpedestrians,Kim2016_adaptivenavigation}, and so on; \item Learning from another agent to predict its behavior.
-In this use, applications include destination or route prediction for taxis~\cite{Ziebart2008,Ziebart_Cabbie}, footstep prediction for planning legged locomotion~\cite{Ratliff2009}, anticipation of pedestrian interactions~\cite{Ziebart_predictionpedestrian}, energy efficient driving~\cite{Vogel_efficientdriving}, and penetration of a perimeter patrol~\cite{Bogert_mIRL_Int_2014} by learning the patrollers' preferences and patrolling route. \end{enumerate}
+\item Learning from another agent to predict its behavior.
+One of the first attempts in this direction was route prediction for taxis~\cite{Ziebart2008,Ziebart_Cabbie}.
+Other such applications are footstep prediction for planning legged locomotion~\cite{Ratliff2009}, anticipation of pedestrian interactions~\cite{Ziebart_predictionpedestrian}, energy efficient driving~\cite{Vogel_efficientdriving}, and penetration of a perimeter patrol by learning the patrollers' preferences and patrolling route~\cite{Bogert_mIRL_Int_2014}. \end{enumerate}